Building for Tomorrow

 • Professional designs have been completed

 A boarding space is more than a building.
-It means rest after long days, safety during vulnerable years and the stability that allows girls to focus when learning matters most.
+It means rest after long days, safety during vulnerable years, and the stability that allows girls to focus when learning matters most.
 It is the difference between simply attending school and truly thriving there.

 Funds will be managed by the Achimota School 2002 Legacy Project Committee, working in collaboration with the school and qualified professionals.
 All donations will be applied solely to this project, with regular progress updates shared with donors.

-Together, we can ensure that talent not distance determines a girl’s future.
+Together, we can ensure that talent, not distance, determines a girl's future.

 #Achimota2002LegacyProject